Vacuum Extraction Injury

 • Subdural hematoma (bleeding within the skull or brain)

 If your child suffered an injury due to a vacuum extraction delivery, then you should immediately contact Lopez McHugh LLP.
-Our Philadelphia vacuum extraction injury attorneys provide confidential consultations.
-There is no upfront cost for working with us and we work on a contingency fee basis so you won’t owe us anything unless we help you recover compensation.
+Our Philadelphia birth injury attorneys provide free and confidential consultations.
+There is no upfront cost for working with us, and we work on a contingency fee basis.
+You can secure the legal representation you need for your case and won’t owe us anything unless we help you recover compensation.
+Contact us to arrange your free case review today.

 HERE’S WHAT OUR CLIENTS HAVE TO SAY: